Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Luke 15:17-18 17“But when he came to himself, he said, ‘How many of my father’s hired servants have more than enough bread, but I perish here with hunger!
 18I will arise and go to my father, and I will say to him, “Father, I have sinned against heaven and before you.

 The Father, in his compassion for his ‘lost’ son who was ‘dead’ in his sins, takes him back in ~

 Luke 15:24 For this my son was dead, and is alive again; he was ‘lost’, and is found.’
 And they began to celebrate.

 To reiterate, Paul distinctly tells us that those ‘among or out of the gentiles’ from Romans 9:24-27 are those to whom Hosea and Isaiah are describing; they are ‘the Lost Sheep of the House of Israel’.
-I know we haven’t started chapter 11 where the Olive Tree is mentioned but it is critical to understand who Paul is talking to when we do get there in that part of this study.
+I know we haven’t started chapter 11 where the Olive Tree is mentioned, but it’s critical to understand who Paul is talking to when we do get to that part of the study.

 Paul is telling the exiled 10 tribes (“those among the gentiles” of verse 24) that they can now be gathered back in/grafted back into the Commonwealth of Israel.
 They can now be reconciled to God.